beyarkay/masters-thesis/src/03_lit_review.md

 \citep{immersioncorporationCyberGlove2001}.
 These gloves were similar in nature, using a combination of flex sensors over the knuckles and accelerometers mounted on the back of the hands.
-They were occasionally used with the Polhemus tracker\footnote{\citealt{fisherTelepresenceMasterGlove1987, baudelCharadeRemoteControl1993, felsGloveTalkIIaNeuralnetworkInterface1998, wilsonParametricHiddenMarkov1999, wengaoChineseSignLanguage2004}} which was a device that mounted onto each glove and allowed the approximate location of the glove in 3D space to be triangulated.
+They were occasionally used with the Polhemus tracker \citep{fisherTelepresenceMasterGlove1987, baudelCharadeRemoteControl1993, felsGloveTalkIIaNeuralnetworkInterface1998, wilsonParametricHiddenMarkov1999, wengaoChineseSignLanguage2004} which was a device that mounted onto each glove and allowed the approximate location of the glove in 3D space to be triangulated.